 • How much pain can I expect after surgery and how will the pain be controlled?

-• Will I be on crutches, a walker or a cane?
+• Will I need crutches or a walker following surgery?
 For how long?
 Where can I get these?
 Should I get them before surgery?
 Should I bring them to the hospital with me?

 • Will I need a brace?
 For how long?
 Where do I get one?
-Should I get them before surgery?
+Should I get it before surgery?
 Should I bring it to the hospital with me?

 • How soon will I be able to drive?

-• How soon until I can get back to my normal activities like sex or going back to work?
+• How soon until I can get back to my normal activities?

 • How soon until I can get back to more strenuous activities like sports or exercise?